Jp1823/RFM/README.md

-# RFM Project – Mobile and Physical Networks
+# RFM Project – Fixed and Mobile Networks

 This repository documents the work developed for the **RFM** course, part of the **RNG profile** in the 2nd semester at the **University of Minho**.

-The project is divided into **three phases**, each exploring a distinct area within the scope of **mobile and physical networks**.
+The project is divided into **three phases**, each exploring a distinct area within the scope of **fixed and mobile networks**.

 ---